donomii/throff/README.md

 Runs **command line** in the default shell, and returns the output.

-This command works on Mac, Linux and windows, but you get whatever shell is installed, so your commands will not be cross platform.
+This command works on Mac, Linux and windows, but you get whatever default shell is installed, so your commands will not be cross platform.

 #### CMDSTDOUTSTDERR [ executable arg1 arg2 arg3 ...  ] -> Output